OrdinaryMagician/saya_m/README.md

 *"Glad I'm compatible with these, just like Ibuki is.
 Means I can just drink the stuff without basically blowing myself up in the process.
 No bullshit ultra failed heals here."*

 A boost of 100 HP with each use.
 There is no upper cap to how much you can get out of these, although going over 200 HP will make your health drop faster and faster.
 Proven to be lethal for mortals if overused *(good thing you're not mortal)*.
+Automatically used on pickup if you're below 200 HP.

 ### Armor Nugget *[Armor Bonus]*